tednaleid/showoff-git-core-concepts/one/01_slide.md

 </pre>

 !SLIDE
-you can have the courage to experiment as you can always get back to prior commits
+you should have courage to experiment

+you can always get back to prior commits if something doesn't work

+!SLIDE
+# Git Command Tips #

 !SLIDE